Are you a pastor or Bible worker?

 What is your level of interest?

 OPTION 1 — SENDING is for those who are supportive but have limited time and availability.

 An Option 1 supporter might say, “I want to empower and send laypeople to start new Simple Church locations.
 But once they ‘go,’ I need to stay focused on my own pastoral responsibilities.
 In other words, I am not able to be responsible for training or coaching once I send them.
 I will need the Simple Church Network to take it from there.”

 If you want to help recruit and encourage leaders to seek out the Simple Church ministry as a good use for their spiritual gifts, please participate in the steps below.
 Then the Simple Church network will take full responsibility for training, mentoring and coaching the lay people you send.
 Thank you for empowering volunteers to be front line missionaries.

 - Read “What do I do now?” (bottom of page)

 OPTION 2 — JOURNEYING is for those who wish to journey with the Simple Church Planters they send.

 An Option 2 supporter might say, “I want to empower and send laypeople to start new Simple Church locations, and I also want to know how they are doing, and be able to share updates with our sisterhood of churches.”
-Option 2 gives you an “Cheerleading Pastor” Simple Church account.
+Option 2 links you with planter via an “Supportive Pastor” Simple Church account.
 You will be able to:

 - Read weekly online reports from those you support.